topherCantrell/computerarcheology/content/CoCo/Daggorath/Code.md

 TODO: what areas are mirrored? how does the flip happen? are graphics/text areas ended differently?

-TODO: make a HTML table of links to the SWI routines.
-Figure out what they all do.

 ```html
 <!-- Cache some commonly-used values -->
 <canvas width="0" height="0"